 Rey’s take on the mutant named Logan took inspiration from his classic comic look rather than the live-action movie incarnations.

-That said, at the time of writing, WrestleMania 35 is only a few months away, and with the current slew of movie blockbusters, who knows what (if any) classic characters Rey will give the nod to at the Showcase of the Immortals later this year.
+With the current slew of movie blockbusters, who knows what (if any) classic characters Rey will give the nod to in future big shows.
 A metallic "Iron-Rey"?
 A green-body-painted, "Lil-Hulk Rey?"
 Or maybe he will make an incredible umbrella flying entrance as "Rey Poppins"?
 Only time will tell…

 - Rey Mysterio Jr. and Psicosis | Stealing the Show in ECW